 - Preheat oven to 300°F.

-- Season 2 ½ pounds boneless country ribs, cut into 2-3 inch chunks with ½ teaspoon garlic powder , ½ teaspoon onion powder, ½ teaspoon salt, and ½ teaspoon black pepper
+- Season 2 ½ pounds boneless country ribs, cut into 2-3 inch chunks with ½ teaspoon garlic powder , ½ teaspoon onion powder, ½ teaspoon kosher salt, and ½ teaspoon black pepper

 - In a large Dutch Oven, over medium heat, add 2 Tablespoons olive oil to warm.
 Add the seasoned pork and brown on all sides.
 Once browned, remove pork and set aside on a plate.